akifuji/academic-kickstart/content/en/home/talks.md

  css_class = ""
 +++

+Tham, Y. J. (November 2019).
+Rejecting an unfair offer allows you to gain self/other-focused material/social rewards:  An integrative framework of motivation for rejecting unfair offers in ultimatum games.
+Poster presented at the 23rd Experimental Social Science Conference.
+Tokyo, Japan.

 Tham, Y. J., Hashimoto, T., and Karasawa, K. (November, 2019).
 Individual differences of willingness to volunteer in a volunteer’s dilemma: The positive and negative effects of justice sensitivity.
 Talk presented at the 60th Annual Meeting of the Japanese Society of Social Psychology.
 Tokyo, Japan.

 Tham, Y. J., Murata, K., and Karasawa, K. (September, 2019).
-Implicit and Explicit Attitudes toward Blood Ties.
+Implicit and explicit attitudes toward blood ties.
 Talk presented at the 36th Annual Meeting of Japanese Cognitive Science Society.
 Hamamatsu, Japan.

 Tham, Y. J., Hashimoto, T., and Karasawa, K. (July, 2019).
 “Take one for the team!”
 The positive and negative effects of justice sensitivity in a volunteer’s dilemma in workplace scenarios.
 Poster presented at the 13th biennial Asian Association of Social Psychology.
 Taipei, Taiwan.